We are recruiting talented people to join us at Broad Institute and MGH/Harvard!

 General Informaiton:

-Research Focus: Our lab develops and applies biologically grounded multimodal AI technologies to decode genome regulation and pioneer next-generation cell engineering and de novo cell type design.
-Genome regulation and cell fate determination are intrinsically multimodal, integrating DNA sequence, protein complexes, and their intricate interactions.
-Across the past few years, we have built foundational multimodal genomics AI models — such as C.Origami and Chromnitron — that understand the key principles of genome regulation and enabled high-throughput in silico screens to accelerate discoveries.
-We are now at a transformative point: moving toward a predictive, quantitative understanding of cell fate determination, enabling programmable design of gene regulatory circuits and cell functions.
+Genome regulation and cell fate determination are intrinsically multimodal, integrating genomic DNA sequences, protein regulators, and their complex interactions.
+Over the past few years, we have built foundational multimodal genomics AI models – such as C.Origami and Chromnitron — that understand the core principles of genome regulation and enabled high-throughput in silico screening to accelerate biological discoveries.
+We continue to develop and apply innovative technologies to achieve a predictive, interpretable, and programable understanding of cell fate determination in health and diseases.

 Location: Broad Institute of MIT and Harvard & Massachusetts General Hospital/Harvard Medical School